open-compensation-token-license/license-token-website/wikisrc/open-source-project-financial-management.md

 2. **Grants and Crowdfunding**: Organizations such as the [Mozilla Foundation](https://www.mozilla.org/en-US/foundation/) and [Linux Foundation](https://www.linuxfoundation.org/) offer grants to projects that align with their mission.
 Additionally, platforms like [Kickstarter](https://www.kickstarter.com/) provide opportunities to raise funds through crowdfunding campaigns, allowing projects to reach a broader audience.
 For tips, see [open source project crowdfunding tips](https://www.license-token.com/wiki/open-source-project-crowdfunding-tips).

 3. **Commercial Services and Products**: Some projects adopt a dual-licensing strategy, offering a free open source version alongside premium services or features.
 This model is adopted by companies like [Red Hat](https://www.redhat.com/) and [Elastic](https://www.elastic.co/).
 Additionally, providing consulting, support, or customization services can generate additional revenue.
-Consider exploring [dual-licensing approach](https://www.license-token.com/wiki/dual-licensing-approach).
+Consider exploring the [dual-licensing approach](https://www.license-token.com/wiki/dual-licensing-approach).

 4. **Corporate Support**: Tech giants such as [Google](https://opensource.google/) and [Microsoft](https://opensource.microsoft.com/) often support open source projects either through direct funding or by contributing developer resources.
 Discover more about [corporate sponsorship models](https://www.license-token.com/wiki/corporate-sponsorship-models).